 Make it yours

-Artwork: select pieces that have a favorite place like the beach or have a color scheme that you enjoy.
+Artwork: select pieces that have a favorite place like the beach or have a color scheme that you enjoy, perhaps from the college you attended.
 Having the ability to occasionally glance up at them can help ease the mood, especially when things are not going well.

-Color schemes: paint the walls or even just one accent wall with a color you enjoy.
+Color schemes: paint the walls or even just one accent wall with a color that will inspire you.

 Your office is yours and when it reflects your personality it can go a long way to setting the right tone for you to work.